Fred-III-Whiteman/Cheatsheet-repo/Application Language Cheat Sheet.md

 ///     A summary of the object
 /// </summary>
 /// <param name="paramName">
 ///     Used to define one or more paramaters in a method.
-Include a name a description
+Include a name and description
 /// </param>
 /// <returns>
 ///     Used to describe the return value
 /// </returns>
 /// <example>
-///     USed to provide an example of the code in use
+///     Used to provide an example of the code in use
 /// </example>
 /// <remarks>
 ///     used to add additional comments about the code.